AJV009/meno_mood_hack/README.md

 - Replace video player with Music player which plays from YouTube and More Mozart Effect Music
 - Decrease Splash Screen delays
 - Replace JSON with Firebase
+- Use simple on-device SVM for prediction of other symtoms and complexities.
+(ML)

 ## Build and Install